sirolad/accountKit/readme.md

 1.   .env file   //located in your project folder
 2.    ack.js       //located at public/js/

-If all goes well then you should by me a beer.
+If all goes well then you should give yourself a treat.